mjcampagna/pablotive-mkII/README.md

 Recreate images using primitive shapes!

-Utilizes the Unsplash API and the Primitive JS library.
+Built with ReactJS and Node.js, and utilizing the Unsplash API and Primitive JS library.